Andreas-Menzel/AutonomousDroneDeliverySystem/Milestones/README.md

 The drone does **not** have to use GPS to hold the current position or fly waypoint missions.
 Other autonomous manouvres like auto-lift-off or auto-landing are not part of this milestone.

+### 02 - Basic Autonomous Flying

+**Status:** *pending*

+**Main Goal:** Incorporate GPS module and fly small autonomous missions.

+After completing this milestone, the drone should be able to autonomously take off, hold a gps-location, fly small missions (follow gps-route) and land.

+The drone does **not** have to perform a precision landing.

+### 03 - Drone Control via Raspberry Pi

+**Status:** *pending*

+**Main Goal:** Establish a communication link between the flight controller and the Raspberry Pi.
+Execute simple (flight) routines with the Raspberry Pi.

+After completing this milestone, the Raspberry Pi should be able to send (basic) commands to the flight controller (and read back the results).
+The drone should be controlled, so that it ...

+1. can be (dis-)armed,
+2. lifts off,
+3. flies left to right and
+4. flies to a gps-location

+### 04 - Semi-automatic freight pick-up and drop-off

+**Status:** *pending*

+**Main Goal:** Create a mechanism that can securely attach a cargo container to the drone and safely release it.

+After compelting this milestone, the drone should have a "cargo area" and a mechanism to securely attach a cargo container to it.
+It is ok if the drone and the cargo container have to be precisely positioned (+- 5mm in each direction).
+The mechanism should allow a mid-flight drop-off.
+The pick-up and drop-off procedures should be controlled via the Raspberry Pi.